 With Chrome OS’s latest update, Google Meet will be pre-installed on all Chromebooks, making it easy for the users to launch into the app and get on a video call right from the Launcher.

 “We’ve also made performance improvements like adapting video calls to different network conditions and adjusting video performance during screen sharing,” said Alexander Kutcher, Director of Chrome OS Software.

 Google recently partnered with Zoom to launch an improved version of the app for Chromebooks on the Google Play Store.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The new version delivers faster performance, takes up less storage, and includes the latest features such as breakout rooms, live transcription, and a new background masking feature for privacy.

-“To make your video calls even better, you can add Works With Chromebook certified accessories to your setup, including web cameras and headsets from partners like Logitech, EPOS, and Lenovo,” Kuscher said in a blog post on Monday.
+“To make your video calls even better, you can add Works With Chromebook certified accessories to your setup, including web cameras and headsets from partners like Logitech, EPOS, and Lenovo,” Kutcher said in a blog post on Monday.

 The company also introduced a more shareable and inclusive emoji on Chromebooks with a new shortcut and emoji picker.